xrdocs/design/_blogs/2023-05-26-service-assurance-a-guide-for-the-perplexed-part-two.md

 Another consideration is interoperability.
 If you're using embedded probes in a multi-vendor network, then you have to ensure interoperability between the vendors' implementations of the protocol.
 This was especially painful with TWAMP-Light, since the lack of specificity in the RFC made it easy to interpret differently.
 This will get better as STAMP becomes the industry standard.

 Functionality is the final consideration for embedded probes.
-The limited memory and compute on a router means that more elaborate customer experience tests like page download times are really not well-suited.
+The limited memory and compute on a router means that more elaborate customer experience tests (e.g. page download or MOS scoring) are really not well-suited.
 Moreover, your upgrade cycle for assurance features is tied to the upgrade cycle of the entire router which can be measured in months or years.
 That's a long time to wait for a new assurance feature.

 In sum, embedded probes offer an inexpensive way to get simple, scalable measurements of services, traffic engineered and ECMP paths and physical links with excellent fidelity to the actual data path and better performance than ever before.
 But if interoperability is a problem or you need more complex and/or end-to-end tests, then you may have to consider an external probing system.